 Taking it easy at the start, we walked along the escarpment from Simien Lodge to Sankaber Lodge.
 The walking is gentle although at an altitude above 3,600m, you can feel the difference.

 As we pass children and families along the way, I do wonder how welcome our tourism is.
 Designating this mountain range as a National Park in the late 1970s will have had its consequences.
 I hope many positive impacts such as income, jobs and greater environmental protection.
-However, the influx of tourists and development of the park will have meant a forced displacement for some communities, that expect wasn’t so welcome.
+However, the influx of tourists and development of the park will have meant a forced displacement for some communities, that wouldn’t have been so welcome.

 I could happily spend the day watching geladas.
 They are sometimes known as the bleeding-heart monkeys, as they possess a bright red patch on their chest – a bit of a grotesque feature.
 They spend their days foraging, grazing the grasses, plants and digging for roots and other plants.As soon as the sunset, the cold swept in while we ate our evening meals outside.
 I was not prepared for how cold the nights would be.
 I was silly enough not to bring a proper coat, so I layered up my all my shirts and one jumper.
 Afterwards, we spent a short-time by the fire and we must have chosen the right tour company, as they provided us with hot water bottles for the night.
 I hugged mine tight and then spent the time worrying about the poor scouts, who sleep outside of the tents, keeping guard for the night.
 They must have been freezing cold.
 I think some of them must have snuggled together to keep warm.
 The sunrise was always a welcome relief, bringing its warm glow.